Machine Learning for Stuttering Identification: Review, Challenges and Future Directions

-We define an ASIS as a compilation of techniques and methodologies that takes audio speech signal as an input, pre-processes and categorizes them in order to identify the stuttering embedded in them.
-When we take a broad view of ASISs, we can express it into several domains as shown in~\Cref{fig:class}.
-It would be extremely useful to understand the stuttering better in order to enhance the stuttering classification process.
-The stuttering problem is still an open problem and it has been approached through several techniques, most of them fall in the supervised learning category~\cite{sheikh:hal-03227223, kourkounakis2020fluentnet, sep28k}.
-An ASIS system which consists of a classifier and a supervised learning loss function is trained on the data to recognize and identify stuttering types embedded in the audio speech signal.
-These supervised learning systems require the stuttering embedded labeled data.
-To feed the data to the model, it requires some preprocessing in order to extract useful features like Mel-frequency cepstral coefficients (MFCCs) which reduces the original data into its important characteristics that are essential for the classification purposes.
-In speech, these can be grouped into spectral, voice and prosodic features.
-The spectral ones are the mostly used in the literature.
-In addition to these, features from other modalities such as linguistic(textual) can also be incorporated to improve the classification performance.
-Deep learning based classifiers have become common these days for stuttering identification.
+We define an ASIS as a compilation of techniques and methodologies that takes audio speech signals as an input, pre-processes, and categorizes them to identify the stuttering embedded in them.
+When we take a broad view of ASIS, we can express it into several domains as shown in Fig.~\ref{fig:class}.
+It would be extremely useful to understand stuttering better in order to enhance the stuttering classification process.
+The stuttering problem is still an open problem and it has been approached through several techniques, most of them fall in the supervised learning category~\cite{sheikh:hal-03227223, kourkounakis2020fluentnet, sep28k, stutternetmtl, bayerw2v2, sheikhw2v2}.
+An ASIS system that consists of a classifier and a supervised learning loss function is trained on the data to recognize and identify stuttering types embedded in the audio speech signal.
+These supervised learning systems require stuttering embedded labeled data.
+To feed the data to the model, requires some preprocessing to extract useful features like Mel-frequency cepstral coefficients (MFCCs) which reduces the original data into its important characteristics that are essential for classification purposes.
+In speech, these can be grouped into spectral, voice, and prosodic features.
+The spectral ones are mostly used in the literature.
+In addition to these, features from other modalities such as linguistic (textual) can also be incorporated to improve classification performance.